BlazeDu/SwiftSend-for-server/README.md

 English | [简体中文](./README_CH.md) | [繁体中文](./README_CH_Hant.md)

 # Introduction
-## Airdrop is an efficient web transfer tool with the following features:
+## Stardrop is an efficient web transfer tool with the following features:
-- Airdrop allows quick file transfer without the need for a client or account.
+- Stardrop allows quick file transfer without the need for a client or account.
-- Airdrop can be configured to automatically delete files after a timeout, effectively preventing attackers from maliciously transferring large files to fill up the server's hard disk.
+- Stardrop can be configured to automatically delete files after a timeout, effectively preventing attackers from maliciously transferring large files to fill up the server's hard disk.
-- Administrators can efficiently manage the service using Airdrop's configuration file.
+- Administrators can efficiently manage the service using Stardrop's configuration file.
-- Airdrop supports file size limitation to prevent insufficient disk space.
+- Stardrop supports file size limitation to prevent insufficient disk space.

 ## 🔮 Use Cases
-### When you want to send a file to a colleague without adding them on a messaging platform, you can upload the file to Airdrop and share the verification code for easy file transfer.
+### When you want to send a file to a colleague without adding them on a messaging platform, you can upload the file to Stardrop and share the verification code for easy file transfer.

 # ⚙️ Configuration File
 - 📁 Open the `server_config.json` file.